 The LDP session goes down.

-LDP is configured on an interface.
+LDP is not configured on an interface.

 If the holddown timer has been configured, the timer starts when the triggering event takes place.
 When the timer expires, LDP notifies the IGP to resume advertising the original cost.